iodepo/oih-ui/frontend/README.md

 ### Adding a New Search Tab:

 1. Open the configuration.js file and locate the section marked -- START CATEGORIES REGION --.
 Below this section, you'll find an object containing the categories for each tab.
+Add the desired new tab by providing all the necessary data, following the pattern used for other categories.
+Add the icon URL at the top of the configuration.js file (see higher up).
-Add the desired new tab by providing all the necessary data, following the pattern used for other categories.Remember to set a unique ID that will be used by the application to identify the new tab:
+Remember to set a unique ID that will be used by the application to identify the new tab:

 ```javascript
 const CATEGORIES = [